-The goal of this project is to find a way for people to take responsibility for the care and handling of plants.
-To this end, it was searched for new ways to produce our own resources that could be integrated into natural processes, such as the withering of certain plants.
-And that in turn, could contribute to forming a circular chain of consumption, where the natural remains are used for the development of new products.
+The goal of 'Matearial' is to find a way for people to take responsibility for the care and handling of plants.
+To this end, it was searched for new ways to produce our own resources that could be integrated into natural processes, such as the withering and dying of certain plants.
+And that in turn, could contribute to the forming of a circular chain of consumption, where the natural remains are used for the development of new products.

-Due to the culture of tea consumption in Germany, it was decided to opt for this resource as the basis for the creation of biomaterials.
-After researching the varieties of tea most consumed in the region, three types were chosen: Chamomile, Sage and Peppermint.
-All of them are consumed during most of the year, which ensures that large quantities of tea waste can be collected, necessary not only for the production of such material but also for the experimental process.
+Due to the culture of tea consumption in Germany, the designer was decided to opt for this resource as the basis for the creation of biomaterials.
+After researching the varieties of tea most consumed in the region, three types were chosen: chamomile, sage and peppermint.
+All of them are consumed throughout the year, which ensures that large quantities of tea waste can be collected, necessary not only for the production of such material but also for the experimental process.

-Thus, a recipe created in a biomaterials course is adapted, which is composed of starch, vinegar, glycerin and distilled water.
-These ingredients are mixed, lightly cooked until a homogeneous mass is formed and placed in an oven at 150° x 30 minutes.
+A recipe was developed to create a biomaterial, which is composed of starch, vinegar, glycerin and distilled water.
+These ingredients are mixed, lightly cooked until a homogeneous mass is formed and placed in an oven at 150° for 30 minutes.
 As a result, 3 types of 100% biodegradable materials are obtained, each one corresponding to the types of tea chosen.
-All have similar properties based on good resistance, hardness, the possibility of being modelled, like clay, before being taken to the oven and the ability to be worked later with sanding and finishing machines.
+All have similar properties based on good resistance, hardness, the possibility of being modelled, like clay, before being taken to the oven and later, sanded and finished.